Last updated: First published:

 while another view transition is active will interrupt the current view transition, fast forward to the end state of the animations, and start the new view transition from there.

-resolves.
-You should better avoid this scenario.
-You can either chain the update callback functions and pass the chained callback to a single call of startViewTransition()
+- chain the update callback functions, passing the chained callback to a single call of

 promise before starting the next view transition.